gecmenow/MudRunnerModsHelper/README.md

 So, what does it do?

-Imagine that you have files structure like these in the `Media` folder.
+Imagine that you have files structure like this in the `Media` folder.

 ![image](https://github.com/user-attachments/assets/6abbc06e-e115-4c5a-94d7-7c715254df45)